Worship with us!

 What's happening this Sunday

-There are two services on Sundays - 8:00 AM and 10:30 AM.
+There are two services on Sunday morning at 8:00 AM and 10:30 AM.
 The 10:30 service will be livestreamed on our Facebook page.
 You don't need a Facebook account to watch!)
 Video of Sunday's worship is available on our page for 30 days after the live broadcast so you can worship anytime.)

 Nursery